jvansch1/ycharts-wiki/YCharts-Investment-challenge.md

 > We will be running a 'trial run' game from 3/5 - 3/12, to allow everyone to prepare.
 The official game will start 3/12.
 Game duration TBD.

 2. Familiarize yourself with the rules & settings specified in the game.
-These are subject to change.
+These are subject to change, based on opinions and feedback!
+Feel free to make suggestions.

 3. Good luck & Have Fun!